 Placement of students into our clinical affiliates is vital to the success of each student and the program.
 The future relationship with the program and affiliates is in your hands.
 We are guests in each hospital and radiology department.
 We are expected to conduct ourselves appropriately.
 The patients at each facility expect and deserve safe, courteous, and professional care.
-Students who, cannot get along, who create disruptions within the department, who do not follow instructions, and who give cause for concern for patient safety, will be dismissed from the program (not be transferred to another site).
+Students who, cannot get along, who create disruptions within the department, who do not follow instructions, and who give cause for concern for patient safety, or who are dismissed from a clinical site due to documented disciplinary reasons - will be dismissed from the program (not be transferred to another site).
 Each clinical affiliate has the right to refuse placement of a particular student at their clinical site when there are justified reasons and documentation.

 You have accepted a position in the Radiologic Technology Program at El Camino College with the understanding that you would be assigned to any one of our clinical affiliates.
-We reserve the option of moving students to another facility under very rare conditions.
+We reserve the option of moving students to another facility under certain conditions.
 Examples include: 1.
 When it is considered to be in the best interest of the student 2.
 When requested by the program officials 3.
 When workload or conditions within the department deem it appropriate.